Andy Halliday

-Andrew William Halliday (born 11 October 1991) is a Scottish professional footballer who plays as a midfielder or left-back for club Motherwell.
-He has previously played for Livingston, Middlesbrough, Walsall, Blackpool, Bradford City, Gabala, Rangers and Heart of Midlothian.
+Andrew William Halliday (born 11 October 1991) is a Scottish former professional footballer who played as a midfielder or left-back.
+He has previously played for Livingston, Middlesbrough, Walsall, Blackpool, Bradford City, Gabala, Rangers, Heart of Midlothian and Motherwell.

 In January 2015, he scored Bradford City's third goal against Chelsea in the fourth round of the FA Cup.
 His club went on to win 4–2, a result regarded as one of the greatest FA Cup shock results in the history of the competition.

+In May 2026, Andy Halliday retired from professional football.

 Playing career

 Livingston

 Halliday was in the youth team that won the SFL under-19 League and Cup double in 2008–09, and the side that retained the league title in 2009–10.

 After promising developments at Ross County, Halliday was scouted by Rangers before being released in 2006.
 He then moved to Livingston, playing for the under-19s before progressing to the first team and making his debut on 26 April 2008, as a substitute in a 5–2 defeat against St Johnstone.
 In March 2009, Halliday alongside then Livingston teammates Leigh Griffiths and Joe McKee spent five days on trial with Italian Serie B side Parma.

 Halliday's performances throughout the 2009–10 season attracted interest from several Scottish and English teams, this came after he bagged 14 goals in just 32 appearances.
 At the Livingston player of the year awards for the 2009–10 season, Halliday won young player of the year, as well as being nominated twice for goal of the season.